They are the fruit of the walnut, round or oval, with a challenging and rough skin of a reddish-brown color.

 More reasons to eat nuts

-Walnuts contain omega-3 fatty acids in abundance, which makes them good for your brain.
-In fact, there are indications that consuming walnuts can help treat Alzheimer’s disease symptoms and restore memory.
+Walnuts contain omega-3 fatty acids in abundance, making them suitable for your brain.
+Some indications consuming walnuts can help treat Alzheimer’s disease symptoms and restore memory.